 Phone (765) 973-9249

-The Resource Inventory Council is composed of members representing government, civic, commercial, agricultural, environmental, industrial and educational organizations.RIC Funding
+The Resource Inventory Council is composed of members representing government, civic, commercial, agricultural, environmental, industrial and educational organizations.WCRIC Funding

-Funding for special projects has been provided by The Richmond Board of Realtors, The Society for the Preservation and Use of Resources (SPUR) and The Wayne County Foundation.
+Funding for special projects has been provided by the Wayne County Foundation, Society for the Preservation and Use of Resources, and Richmond Board of Realtors.